 Medicare limits when changes can be made to coverage.
-Retirees may leave this plan only at certain times of the year or under certain special circumstances.
-Generally, there is an open enrollment period at the end of each year when changes can be made to Medicare Part D prescription drug plans for coverage that will be effective January 1 of the following year.
-To request to leave the LGHIP EGWP, please submit the EGWP Opt-Out Form to:
+Retirees may leave Blue Advantage only at certain times of the year or under certain special circumstances.
+Generally, there is an open enrollment period at the end of each year when changes can be made to Medicare coverage that will be effective January 1 of the following year.
+To request to leave Blue Advantage, please submit the Blue Advantage Opt-Out form to:

-Local Government Health Insurance Board PO Box 304900 Montgomery, AL 36130-4900.
+Local Government Health Insurance Board PO Box 304900 Montgomery, AL 36130-4900